GhostHalston/RestoreM8/README.md

 # Important Info

-If you want to restore without setting your nonce with
+If you want to restore without setting your nonce with halo michael's repo you can use uncover since it does the same thing.